fishcus/KAP-manual/en/model/data_import/rdbms_import.en.md

 >
 > - Not support sub-query with limit clause
 > - Not support 'geometric','geography'
-> - Not support INITCAP,MEDIAN,STDDEV_POP,FIRST_VALUE functions
+> - Not support INITCAP, MEDIAN, STDDEV_POP, FIRST_VALUE functions
 > - Not support aggregate functions like avg/count/max/min/sum
 > - Not support windowing functions: over()